City College of New York

 - Spring: late January to late May

-All international students must register for a full time course load (12 for undergraduates, 9 for graduates) each Fall and Spring semester.
+All international students must register for a full time course load (12 credits) each fall and spring semester.

 Food/meals – $500 per month